mermop/advice/README.md

 `UPDATE advice_table SET use = 'unused' WHERE use = 'used'`

 ## Todo
+- Drawing working on mobile
+- Able to download the drawn image
+- Daily visual changes
 - Some kind of fonts
-- Some kind of shapes
-- Daily visual changes
 - Make advice id not have to be manually defined? a serial?
 - Better setup instructions